-Table 106 volume-reservations properties
+Table 147 volume-reservations properties

 Name Туре Description volume-name string The name of the volume. serial-number string The serial number of the volume. reservation-active (reservation-active- numeric) string (uint32) Free (0): The volume is not reserved.
-Reserved (1): The volume has been reserved by a host. pgr-generation uint32 The generation of the volume reservation, shown as a hexadecimal value. host-id string For a SAS initiator, its WWPN. port string The controller host-port identifiers. reserve-key string The reservation key, shown as a hexadecimal value. reserve-scope (reserve-scope- numeric) string (uint32) The reservation scope: Logical Unit (0). reserve-type string The reservation type. (reserve-type- numeric) (uint32) Undefined (0): The volume has no persistent reservations.
+Reserved (1): The volume has been reserved by a host. pgr-generation uint32 The generation of the volume reservation, shown as a hexadecimal value. host-id string For an FC initiator, its WWPN.
+For a SAS initiator, its WWPN.
+For an iSCSI initiator, its node name (typically the IQN). port string The controller host-port identifiers. reserve-key string The reservation key, shown as a hexadecimal value. reserve-scope (reserve-scope- numeric) string (uint32) The reservation scope: Logical Unit (0). reserve-type string The reservation type. (reserve-type- numeric) (uint32) Undefined (0): The volume has no persistent reservations.
 Write Exclusive (1): Write commands are only allowed for a single reservation holder.
 Exclusive Access (3): Certain access (read, write) commands are only allowed for a single reservation holder.
 Write Exclusive - Registrants Only (5): Write commands are only allowed for registered hosts.
-There is a single reservation holder.
-Exclusive Access - Registrants Only (6): Certain access (read, write) commands are only allowed for registered hosts.
-There is a single reservation holder.
-Write Exclusive - All Registrants (7): Write commands are only allowed for registered hosts.
-There is a single reservation holder.
-Exclusive Access - All Registrants (8): Certain access (read, write) commands are only allowed for registered hosts.
+There is a single reservation holder. • Exclusive Access - Registrants Only (6): Certain access (read, write) commands are only allowed for registered hosts.
+There is a single reservation holder. • Write Exclusive - All Registrants (7): Write commands are only allowed for registered hosts.
+There is a single reservation holder. • Exclusive Access - All Registrants (8): Certain access (read, write) commands are only allowed for registered hosts.
 There is a single reservation holder.